 Backup frequency for the HPC storage system is daily from the /home, /ncsu/volume1, and /ncsu/volume2 file systems to a tape library.
 One copy of each file is maintained in the tape library.
 When a file is modified on disk the new version of the file replaces any previous backup of that file.

-Files removed from /home, /ncsu/volume1, or /ncsu/volume2 file system will remain in the backup for at least one week.
+Files removed from /home, /ncsu/volume1, or /ncsu/volume2 file system will remain in the backup for at least five days.

 A consequence of the backup policy is that files that are updated with the same name will overwrite the backup version during the daily update.
 Files that are being modified for which previous versions may be needed should be modified using a file naming scheme to retain previous versions with unique file names.

 HSMAn additional level of management is utilized on /ncsu/volume1.
 Tivoli Space Manager is used to migrate older, larger files from the file system disk to tape.
 Migrated files are retrieved automatically if they are accessed.